How Do I Enable DDNS for My Synology Device?

 Below is a step by step guide on how to enable Dynamic DNS with No-IP in a Synology Device.

-• Locate No-IP from the drop-down menu showcasing the Service Providers and input your No-IP account information.
+Locate No-IP from the drop-down menu showcasing all of the potential Synology DDNS Service Providers and input your No-IP account information.

 Service Provider: No-IP